 Allergy bracelets, etc.

-When my daughter started preschool and kindergarten, I had her wear an Allermates allergy wristband for the first several weeks, so that her teacher and other school staff (like lunch aides).
+When my daughter started preschool and kindergarten, I had her wear an Allermates allergy wristband for the first several weeks, so that her teacher and other school staff (like lunch aides) knew right away that she had a food allergy.
 You may also want to order other related items like allergy alert stickers, allergy lunch boxes, etc. Also, I LOVE my Allermates Epi-pen case!
 My daughter does not take this to school with her, but I always have it with me, and it would be useful for older kids to have.

 This is very useful to plan ahead, as it may require making an appointment with your doctor, and keep in mind that allergists are bombarded with paperwork requests at the beginning of the school year, so don’t wait until the last minute to put in your request.